NtsFranz/Butter-Replays/README.md

 - Smallest possible file size
 - Minimal data loss
     - Some precision is lost through lower bit length numbers
-    - Precision in timing should not be compromised
+    - Precision in timing of events should not be compromised
 - Data complete
     - All parts of the API response should be included
+    - Currently team names are intentionally not included

 ## Keyframes